 In bundles of 50 @ £20 per bundle (for orders of 100 or more)

 The bees knees for peas!
-Yes these branching hazel tops are the best solution for any scrambling plant – peas, sweet peas, nasturtiums… They also provide excellent leaning posts for those leggy herbaceous plants; the likes of delphiniums, that can so easily be knocked down in summer winds especially if your garden is in an exposed location.
+But brilliant for loads of other plants too.
+Yes these branching hazel tops are the best solution for any scrambling plant – peas, sweet peas, nasturtiums… They also provide excellent leaning posts for those leggy herbaceous plants; the likes of Delphiniums, that can so easily be knocked down in summer winds especially if your garden is in an exposed location.
 You’ll need to get them in early in the spring so that your plants can grow through them.
 Because they are dark and quite attractive in their own right, they won’t look out of place whilst your plants get cracking through the spring.
 You’ll see them in some of the best gardens around the UK.

 All dimensions given are approximate